A reference frame-based microgrid primary control for ensuring global convergence to a periodic orbit: Introduction

-Due to the angle symmetry, the steady state of a microgrid is basically a limit cycle; that is without changing to transverse coordinates.
-To date, few works have approached the stability problem of microgrids as the orbital stability of its limit cycles.
-Existing methods for the stability of a limit cycle include Floquet theory and Poincare map~\cite{perko2013differential}, method of slices~\cite{budanur2015periodic}, and index iteration theory~\cite{duan2020index,ekeland2012convexity}.
-The existing Lyapunov analysis of orbital stability relies on finding transverse and parallel coordinates~\cite{underactuated,hauser1994converse,yi2020orbital,manchester2014transverse}.
-Except for transverse contraction~\cite{manchester2014transverse}, the existing methods suffer from the same issue in expressing dissipation in changed coordinates, while transverse contraction may be too conservative and requires the knowledge of an invariant set.
-Recently, analysis of limit cycle stability with virtual oscillator control (complex droop control) is given in~\cite{subotic2020lyapunov}, which constructs a Lyapunov function for the full dynamics based on that of the globally asymptotically stable reference dynamics, and in~\cite{he2023nonlinear}, which uses linear dissipation to dominate the nonlinear term for regulating the voltage amplitude.
-However, a physical approach to the stability of limit cycles of full power system dynamics focusing on the angle symmetry and the different reference frames, from which these limit cycles originate, is still missing.
+To date, few studies have addressed the stability of microgrids as the stability of a limit cycle (orbital stability) in the original coordinates.
+Some existing methods for studying orbital stability include Floquet theory and Poincar\'e map~\cite{perko2013differential}, method of slices~\cite{budanur2015periodic}, index iteration theory~\cite{duan2020index,ekeland2012convexity}, and transverse contraction~\cite{manchester2014transverse}.
+Existing Lyapunov analyses of orbital stability rely on finding transverse and parallel coordinates~\cite{underactuated,hauser1994converse,yi2020orbital,manchester2014transverse}.
+Other than transverse contraction, these methods suffer from the same issue with formulating dissipation in alternative coordinates, and transverse contraction may be too conservative for large-scale network systems.
+Recently, there have been several orbital stability studies for the dispatchable virtual oscillator control (dVOC).
+For example, \cite{subotic2020lyapunov} constructs a Lyapunov function for the full-order dynamics from that of the globally asymptotically stable reference dynamics by formalizing the time-scale separation assumption;\cite{he2023nonlinear} proposes a stability condition for a non-nominal steady state of dVOC such that the available dissipation in complex coordinates dominates the amplitude-regulating terms.
+Among these existing studies, an intrinsic approach to the orbital stability of microgrids in terms of the angle symmetry and the different reference frames from which the limit cycle originates is still missing.

-In this paper we study the stability of a periodic orbit of the microgrid in the original coordinates.
-Using the port-Hamiltonian (pH) system formalism, the full model of the system is considered, which includes amplitude and angle variables as well as the dissipations.
-A special technique in choosing the complex state variables in the pH system enables the model to exhibit features of both the internal reference frames, where the internal DER control is based, and the external reference frame, where the interactions between DERs occur.
-The orbital stability of a limit cycle is proved by finding the limit sets of trajectories, and the fundamental difference between the frequency variables, defined in terms of time derivatives, and the remaining variables is identified as the obstacle in finding a Lyapunov function for the periodic orbit.
-The major contributions are summarized below: